 As you can see, only The Beatles come close to surpassing the efforts of the original band (although admittedly, they kept going at a similar pace for a further 3 years).

-The break-up of the original band has been discussed many times, with the need for a rest often cited as a primary factor.
+The break-up of the original group has been discussed many times, with the need for a rest often cited as a primary factor.
 This seems highly plausible when you look at the facts, they were working their socks off!